nuzcraft/unga-dungeon/shader_notes/normal_based_edge_detection_w_sobel.md

 }
 ```

 Let's finish our explanation with some vector math 😈.
-The sobel matrices and our matrix of pixel depths are the same size.
+The sobel matrices and our matrix of pixel normal differences are the same size.
 We take the sum of the dot products of the vectors in the x and y directions to see if there is a horizontal or vertial gradient/edge at the pixel.
 Then we average those values to get a final `edge`.
 This works because the dot product outputs a value of how different the vectors are.
 Summing them will result in a value between 0 and 1.
-We check if the value is above a threshold (0.1), and if so, we change the pixel color to be the line (white) else background (black).
+We check if the value is above a threshold (0.5), and if so, we change the pixel color to be the line (blue) else background (green).
 Here, you can get creative with how you adjust the image based on whether there is an edge or not.

 ## Notes

 This shader does an okay job at edge detection, but it has some issues.

-- In a perspective camera mode, flat areas that stretch toward the horizon can get picked up as a huge edge because of how fast it falls away from the camera
+- If two objects at different heights have similar normal vectors, an edge won't be detected.
+  - example - a square box on a flat floor.
+The top of the box and the floor have the same normal, so a perspective view wouldn't show an edge.
+  - in an orthogonal or straight on view, normals have trouble flagging edges due to this
-  - there are lots of ways to solve this issue, the one I've heard about most is to use the normal vectors
+  - there are lots of ways to solve this issue, the one I've heard about most is to use the depth vectors
   - basically to make sure the two pixels are on different planes
 - you can get thinner lines by reducing your offset